The History of the Future

 Tool 3: Ancient Hidden Astrology Books (Continued)

-by Larry A. Filoso, February – September 2023
+by Larry A. Filoso, February – September 2023, revised May 2024

-In the previous Part 3a of this article, we took a journey through time from the libraries of ancient Egypt, through the Greeks like Plato to the Abbasid Renaissance in which science and astrology were reborn and written down by Abu Ma’shar, to the Medici secret hidden library in Italy which contained knowledge from all over the world and provided the birthplace of the European Renaissance.
+In the previous part of this article, we took a journey through time from the libraries of ancient Egypt, through the Greeks like Plato to the Abbasid Renaissance in which science and astrology were reborn and written down by Abu Ma’shar, to the Medici secret hidden library in Italy which contained knowledge from all over the world and provided the birthplace of the European Renaissance.

 Twinkle Twinkle Little Star